ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 ## [From _Western Reserve chronicle._](https://chroniclingamerica.loc.gov/lccn/sn84028385/1862-12-03/ed-1/seq-4)

 #### 1862-12-03 &middot; Warren, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+blood, Ac,
-eaving the meat fresh and clean,
+leaving the meat fresh and clean,
 Some omit boiling the pickle, and find
 it to answer well; though the operation
 of boilirjz nurifies the pickle by throw